champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 In this section we introduce Chesnavich's model for the ion-molecule reaction $\text{CH}_4^+$ $\rightleftharpoons$ $\text{CH}_3^+$ $+$ H and recall known results about roaming in this system.
-The model was introduced by Chesnavich {% cite Chesnavich1986 --file roamiso-jekyll-bib %} to investigate the transition from vibration/librational motion of the H-atom in a deep potential well representing $\text{CH}_4^+$ to nearly-free rotation in a flat and rotationally symmetric region representing the dissociated CH$_3^++$H.
+The model was introduced by Chesnavich {% cite Chesnavich1986 --file allrefs %} to investigate the transition from vibration/librational motion of the H-atom in a deep potential well representing $\text{CH}_4^+$ to nearly-free rotation in a flat and rotationally symmetric region representing the dissociated CH$_3^++$H.